dgurianov/WoLg/README.md

 # WoLg
+### Abandoned

-Simplistic servlet work logging wep tool
+Simplistic servlet work logging web tool.
+Requires  http server to be deployed.
+Hangs in  browser tab and tracks the time , the moment user presses the button.
+Exports all records into the file.